ibm-cloud-docs/ContinuousDelivery/pipeline_working.md

 To automate your builds and deployments to {{site.data.keyword.Bluemix}}, use {{site.data.keyword.contdelivery_full}} pipelines.
 {: shortdesc}

 With pipelines, you can choose from several build types.
 You provide the build script, and {{site.data.keyword.contdelivery_short}} runs it; you don't need to set up build systems.
-Then, with one click, you can automatically deploy your app to one or many {{site.data.keyword.Bluemix_notm}} spaces, public Cloud Foundry servers, or Docker containers on IBM Containers for {{site.data.keyword.Bluemix_notm}}.
+Then, with one click, you can automatically deploy your app to one or many {{site.data.keyword.Bluemix_notm}} spaces, public Cloud Foundry servers, or Docker containers on the {{site.data.keyword.containerlong}}.

 Build jobs compile and package your app source code from Git repositories.
-The build jobs produce deployable artifacts, such as WAR files or Docker containers for IBM Containers.
+The build jobs produce deployable artifacts, such as WAR files or Docker containers for the {{site.data.keyword.containerlong_notm}}.
 In addition, you can run unit tests within your build automatically.
 You can set up your build jobs so that each time a commit is pushed, a build is triggered.

-A deployment job takes output from a build job and deploys it to either IBM Containers or Cloud Foundry servers such as {{site.data.keyword.Bluemix_notm}}.
+A deployment job takes output from a build job and deploys it to either the {{site.data.keyword.containerlong_notm}} or Cloud Foundry servers such as {{site.data.keyword.Bluemix_notm}}.

 You can deploy to one or many regions and services.
 For example, you can set up your {{site.data.keyword.deliverypipeline}} to use one or more services, test in one region, and deploy to production in multiple regions.
 For more information, see [Regions](/docs/overview/whatisbluemix.html#ov_intro_reg){: new_window}.